vetscience/HPGAP/README.md

 # HPGAP
-Helminth Population Genomic Analysis Pipeline
+Helminth Population Genomic Analysis Pipeline (`HPGAP`)  overcomes the difficulties in variant calling and is able to explore key aspects centering the population genetics of helminths, including defining population structures, estimating reproductive modes and identifying loci under local adaptation.

+`HPGAP` automates six key bioinformatic components in population genomic analysis using customised R, Perl, Python and Unix shell scripts.
+These scripts and associated programs were then packaged into a platform independent image to enable setting up an identical system environment.

-This repo contains the implementation for `HPGAP` , along with its associated support scripts, libraries and example population genomic data.
+This repo contains the implementation for `HPGAP`, along with its associated support scripts, libraries and example population genomic data.
 You can also check the installed programs and packages with the DockerFile.

 The workflow for analysis using `HPGAP` consists of five basic parts.
-1) Variant calling; 2) Sample filtering; 3) Inferring genetic relationships; 4) Intra-population analysis; 5) identifying loci under nature selection.
+1) Variant calling; 2) Sample filtering; 3) Inferring genetic relationships; 4) Intra-population analysis; 5) Identifying loci under natural selection.

 ## Dependencies